 Sometimes I ask, “Why, God?”

-I don’t know if I have ever gotten an answer to that prayer.
-When I ask “why” it is usually motivated out of frustration, fear (that He is distant) or, if really honest, a slight accusation against God that I don’t believe He is concerned or helping enough.
+Have you ever wanted to ask God “why”?
+I don’t know about you, but I don’t think I have ever received an answer to that prayer.
+When I ask “why” it is usually motivated out of frustration, fear that He is distant or, if really honest, a slight accusation against God that I don’t believe He is concerned or helping enough.

 These verses always realign me to the right perspective and steps.
 1. Thanksgiving 2.
 Request.